djamol/DjAmol-FFMPEG-INSTALLER/README.md

 # repo files and update package/install clean cache with yum
  yum clean all; yum update; yum clean all; yum update;yum clean all; yum update;

+One approach could be using find change in subdirectory and all directory in current:
+#for directories

+find . -type d -print0 | xargs -0 chmod 0755

+#for files( all files in current)

+find . -type f -print0 | xargs -0 chmod 0644